craig552uk/SingleCMS/README.markdown

 ## Getting Started ##
 1. Unpack the zip file on to your PHP server
 2. Make `body.txt` writeable by your web server
-3. Define the basic settings in `config.php`
+3. Define language and basic settings in `config.php`
+4. Download your language files at http://www.tinymce.com/i18n3x/index.php?ctrl=lang&act=download&pr_id=1 and extract the contents of tinymce_language_pack.zip/tinymce_language_pack/ (which should contain folders "langs", "plugins", and "themes") into js/tiny_mce/.
-4. That's it!
+5. That's it!

 Edit and style `index.php` however you want.
 Use the php snippets to insert the content wherever you want.